Instant Loading Pages with Speculation Rules

 The Speculation Rules API supports two primary forms of speculative loading: prefetching and prerendering.
 Although both techniques can result in faster page loads, they differ in their complexity and resource consumption.

-- Prefetching, is the 'lighter form' of speculative loading.
-It downloads and caches the HTML of the target url without rendering the page or its subresources.
-This approach mainly improve the Time To First Byte.
+- Prefetching is the lighter form of speculative loading.
+It downloads and caches the HTML of the target URL without rendering the page or its subresources.
+This approach mainly improves the Time to First Byte.
 An improved Time to First Byte will lead to better paint metrics like the Largest Contentful Paint and First Contentful Paint.

-- Prerendering does much more then only downloading the HTML.
-It downloads the HTML, all subresoures and renders the entire page in a hidden, invisible tab.
+- Prerendering does much more than only downloading the HTML.
+It downloads the HTML, all subresources and renders the entire page in a hidden, invisible tab.
 Upon navigation to this page this results in near-instantaneous display.
-This techniques improves the Largest Cotnatinful Paint in more ways the only by omproving the Tie ti Fist byte, It also downloads and renders the LCP element.
-Prerendeirng can also eliminate the Cumulative Layout Shift because resource dimensions are already known after preredering
+This technique improves the Largest Contentful Paint in more ways than only by improving the Time to First Byte.
+It also downloads and renders the LCP element.
+Prerendering can also eliminate the Cumulative Layout Shift because resource dimensions are already known after prerendering.

 So what is better?
 Prerendering or Prefetching?
-That depends on the page and the ' average visitor'.
-While prerendering may be faster the choice by design it also uses much more resources, both on the client as well as the server.
+That depends on the page and the average visitor.
+While prerendering may be faster by design it also uses much more resources, both on the client as well as the server.
 The choice for prerendering or prefetching depends on:

-CoreWebVitals.io would like to caution against excessive prerendering due to its resource demands, particularly on mobile devices or slower connections.
+I would caution against excessive prerendering due to its resource demands, particularly on mobile devices or slower connections.
 The potential benefits of prerendering must be weighed against the risk of performance degradation and resource waste.

 Which eagerness setting to use depends on your site.
 For a very simple static site, speculating more eagerly may have little cost and be beneficial for users.
 Sites with more complex architectures and heavier page payloads may prefer to reduce waste by speculating less often until you get more positive signal of intent from users to limit waste.